Apartment hotel: Single room occupancy

 SROs may constitute a form of affordable housing, in some cases for formerly or otherwise homeless individuals.
 The term is primarily used in Canada and US.
 Since the 1970s and 1980s, there has been an increasing displacement of SRO units aimed at low-income earners due to gentrification, with SRO facilities being sold and turned into condos.
 Between 1955 and 2013, almost one million SRO units were eliminated in the US due to regulation, conversion or demolition.
+The hotels were once a ubiquitous feature of densely populated urban centers, filling a crucial niche as flexible, inexpensive housing with bare-minimum amenities.
+Housing regulations mandating higher standards of amenities, such as requiring off-street parking, or private kitchens and/or bathrooms in each unit, have rendered the construction of conventional SRO hotels illegal in many cities.
+That existing hotels are substandard under such regulations has been often used as justification for their demolition, often as part of Urban renewal programs.

 The term refers to the fact that the tenant rents a single room, as opposed to a full flat (apartment).
 SRO units may be provided in a rooming house, apartment building, or in illegal conversions of private homes into many small SRO rooms.
 There is a variety of levels of quality, ranging from a "cubicle with a wire mesh ceiling", at the lowest end, to small hotel rooms or small studio apartments without bathrooms, at the higher end.
 They may also be referred to as "SRO hotels", which acknowledges that many of the buildings are old hotels that are in a poor state of repair and maintenance.
 The acronym SRO has also been stated to mean "single resident only".